prajwalbang/Flutter-Projects/personlaity quiz app/README.md

 # Personality Quiz App

-This a simple flutter app which i created during learning how to use containers, cards, splitting apps into multiple widgets and other basics.
-This app does not do much just you can answer a few questions like what is your favourite color, animal etc and in the end based on your score you are given a statement describing your personality, you can also reset the quiz in the app to take it again.
+This is a simple flutter app which I created during learning how to use containers, cards, splitting apps into multiple widgets and other basics in Flutter.
+In this app you can answer a few questions like what is your favourite color, animal etc and in the end based on your score you are given a statement describing your personality, you can also reset the quiz in the app to take it again.
 Peace ✌

 ## Getting Started